 There are no signs of temporary image retention, even immediately after displaying our high-contrast static test image for 10 minutes.
 Note that temporary image retention can vary between units.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

 Good response time, much better than the Hisense H8F.
 There's no visible overshoot, but it's a little slow in the 0-20% transition, causing a bit more motion blur in dark scenes.

 Although the backlight uses Pulse Width Modulation (PWM) to dim its backlight, the flicker frequency is extremely high and shouldn't bother most people.

 There's an optional Black Frame Insertion feature, called Motion Clearness that helps reduce motion blur.
 It reduces the flicker frequency to 60Hz, and there's less duplication in motion than the Hisense H8F.

 This TV can interpolate lower frame rate content up to 60fps, but it isn't very effective as it seems to come on/off during movies.
 That said, it shouldn't be noticeable for most people.
 To use motion interpolation, set both Judder and Blur Reduction to '10'.

 Since this TV has a good response time, there's a bit of stutter with 24fps content as each frame is held longer, but almost none with 60fps content.

-The H8G is able to remove judder from native 24p content, like Blu-ray players or native apps.
-For this to happen, Motion Enhancement must be set to 'Film'.
+The Hisense H8G can remove judder from native 24p content, like Blu-ray players or native apps.
+To remove judder, set Motion Enhancement to 'Film'.